 The bill aims to make technical corrections to Title 18 of the Arkansas Code concerning property.
-It specifically amends Arkansas Code 18-11-110(d) to clarify the criminal offense related to land ownership by prohibited foreign-party-controlled businesses.
-The amendment changes the language to state that a business entity that violates this section is guilty of an unclassified felony, punishable by up to two years' imprisonment or a fine of $15,000, or both.
+It amends Arkansas Code 18-11-110(d) to clarify that a prohibited foreign-party-controlled business entity that violates this section is guilty of an unclassified felony, punishable by up to two years' imprisonment or a fine of $15,000, or both.
+Additionally, it reenacts definitions in Arkansas Code 18-11-802(8)(B) and (C) regarding "significant interest" and "substantial control" in the context of foreign ownership of agricultural land, correcting reference errors to ensure clarity in the law.

 Act 174: 18-11-110(d)